innovate-sabre/census-sis/R-Consortium-Proposal/DRAFT-Proposal.md

 1. Listing, describing and linking to packages currently available via CRAN that work with US Census Data.
 2. Listing, describing and linking to reference materials for better understanding and working with Census data.

 The most likely failure mode for the **Package Selection** section is not including all the relevant packages, or not communicating the differences between the packages in a way that helps users decide which package is most appropriate for their use.
 At this point we do not know whether the Guide should simply copy the CRAN package description, or also include additional information.
-(And if should include additional information, what information should that be?)
+(And if it should include additional information, what information should that be?)
 We plan to address this risk by publishing and publicizing drafts of our work online, and incorporating feedback from the R community.

 The most likely failure mode for the **Data Navigation** section is not providing resources which are useful or relevant to the actual needs of the R community.
-In the same way that CRAN has a wealth of packages that can be difficult to navigate, the Census Bureau also has a wealth of training material which can be difficult to navigate.
+In the same way that CRAN has a wealth of packages that can be difficult to navigate, the Census Bureau also has a wealth of training material that can be difficult to navigate.
 We plan to address this by publishing and publicizing drafts of our work online, and incorporating feedback from the R community.

+Another failure mode which we do not address in this proposal is maintenance of the Guide.
+While the Guide might be completely accurate the time of publication, it will naturally become less accurate over time.
+At this point it is not clear what the best way to maintain the Guide is.

 # The Team